 Termination without cause generally requires a minimum of 30 days notice or one month’s salary.
 The employee is also entitled to an additional three days of salary for every year worked.

 Companies must pay the equivalent of 8% of the employee’s monthly salary into a holding account every month.
 Upon termination, the employee receives the balance of the account.
-If the termination was without cause, the company has to pay an additional 40% of the value of the account to the employee and 10% of the value of the account to the government.
+If the termination was without cause, the company has to pay an additional 40% of the value of the account to the employee.

 Employment Taxes in Brazil